FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 • Sight - For most people, it can be easy to take sight for granted; however, the process of sight is a biological effect caused by light.
 Light-sensitive cells in the eye undergo a chemical change when exposed to light, causing not only the conscious perception of light but also subconscious processes that regulate the sleep-wake cycle.

-The idea that red light therapy creates a biological effect in the body is consistent with centuries of observations about how light has biological effects.
+The idea that red light therapy creates a biological effect on the body is consistent with centuries of observations about how light has biological effects.

 How Does Red Light Therapy Work?